 To accurately assess the peak flows from the individual catchments, the NasHyd command in VO6 was used to model the pre-development drainage areas.
-Design storms were generated for the 2year, 5-year, 10-year, 25-year, 50-year and 100-year events utilizing both 3-hour Chicago and 24-hour SCS Type II rainfall distributions.
+Design storms were generated for the 2-year, 5-year, 10-year, 25-year, 50-year and 100-year events utilizing both 3-hour Chicago and 24-hour SCS Type II rainfall distributions.
 The Township of Southgate Engineering Standards requires only the modeling of the 3-hour Chicago distribution storms for quantity control facilities.
 Nevertheless, the 24-hour SCS distribution has been included in the design to ensure the provision of adequate and conservative quantity control.
 The 25mm Chicago quality event was also modeled within VO6.
-Intensity-Duration-Frequency (IDF) values were derived from the Ministry of Transportation IDF tool for the Community of Dundalk.
+Intensity-Duration-Frequency (IDF) values were derived from the Ministry of Transportation IDF tool for the Community of Dundalk and are provided in Appendix D.